jump-dev/Gurobi.jl/README.md

 The default behavior of `Gurobi.Optimizer()` is to create a new Gurobi environment (and license token) for each model.

-If you are using Gurobi in a setting where the number of concurrent Gurobi uses is limited (for example, ["Single-Use" or "Floating-Use" licenses](http://www.gurobi.com/products/licensing-pricing/licensing-overview)), you might instead prefer to obtain a single license token that is shared by all models that your program solves.
+If you are using Gurobi in a setting where the number of concurrent Gurobi licenses is limited you might instead prefer to obtain a single license token that is shared by all models that your program solves.

 You can do this by passing a `Gurobi.Env()` object as the first parameter to `Gurobi.Optimizer`.
 For example: